skip to main content

 What to check on your report

-No. 3: Credit Inquiries
+No. 3: Credit inquiries

 Lenders, landlords, and employers may inquire about an individual’s credit for various reasons.
 Both hard and soft inquiries show up on your credit report.